The Black-Scholes Equation in Presence of Arbitrage: Arbitrage and Utility

-\begin{proof}[\text{Proof of Theorem \ref{thm_ZC_equiv}}] By Proposition 2.1 (4) in \cite{HuSc10} the (NUPBR) is equivalent with the existence of a growth optimal portfolio.
+\end{theorem} \begin{remark}[\textbf{Counterexample}] The model given by (\ref{contA}) satisfies (ZC), because it is one dimensional in the risky assets, but does not fulfill (NUPBR), because it allows for immediate arbitrage opportunities as shown in Remark \ref{remContA}. \end{remark} \begin{proof}[\text{Proof of Theorem \ref{thm_ZC_equiv}}] By Proposition 2.1 (4) in \cite{HuSc10} the (NUPBR) is equivalent with the existence of a growth optimal portfolio.
 We apply the classic set up of portfolio optimization to the portfolio of futures under consideration, (which covers as a special case the portfolio of base assets).
 Since the value of the portfolio at time $s$ is

 and the growth factor from $s$ to $T$ is